wendyalpizarr-dotcom/Telco-Customer-Churn-Power-BI/README.md

 This score is an analytical segmentation created for the portfolio project.
 It should not be interpreted as a machine-learning prediction or as the exact probability that a customer will churn.

-The DAX calculations are documented in [`Documentation/DAX Measures.md`](Documentation/DAX%20Measures.md).
+The DAX calculations are documented in [DAX Measures](Documentation/DAXMeasures.md)

 ---